tenable/ghidra_tools/g3po/README.md

 G-3PO is ready for use.
 The only catch is that it does require an OpenAI API key, and the text completion service is unfree (as in beer, and as insofar as the model’s a black box).
 It is, however, reasonably cheap, and even with heavy use I haven’t spent more than the price of a cup of coffee while developing, debugging, and toying around with this tool.

 To run the script:
-- get yourself an OpenAI API key
+- get yourself an OpenAI or Anthropic API key (G-3PO supports LLM backends from both companies)
-- add the key as an environment variable by putting export `OPENAI_API_KEY=whateveryourkeyhappenstobe` in your `~/.profile` file, or any other file that will be sourced before you launch Ghidra
+- add the key as an environment variable by putting export `OPENAI_API_KEY=whateveryourkeyhappenstobe` or `ANTHROPIC_API_KEY=youranthropickeyifyouhaveone` in your `~/.profile` file, or any other file that will be sourced before you launch Ghidra
 - copy or symlink g3po.py to your Ghidra scripts directory
 - add that directory in the Script Manager window
 - visit the decompiler window for a function you’d like some assistance interpreting